-Public Works American with Disabilities Act (ADA) Transition Plan
+Public Works' Americans with Disabilities Act (ADA) Transition Plan

-The City of Minneapolis ADA Title II Coordinator is responsible for Citywide ADA compliance.
-The Title II Coordinator works for the Neighborhood and Community Relations Department.
-Together with NCR's ADA Action Plan, Building Facilities’ ADA Facilities Compliance Plan, and Public Works' ADA Transition Plan, the City meets the general requirements of Title II of the American Disabilities Act (ADA).
+The City of Minneapolis Public Works ADA Title II Coordinator is responsible for Citywide ADA compliance. the Title II Coordinator works in the Neighborhood and Community Relations Department.
+Together with NCR's ADA Action Plan, Property Services' ADA Transition Plan, and Public Works' ADA Transition Plan, the City meets the general requirements of Title II of the American Disabilities Act (ADA).

-Through a combination of the update to the ADA Transition Plan and the update to the Access Minneapolis Pedestrian Master Plan, which will also be updated in the near future, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
-In particular, through these two planning processes, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public realm, including sidewalk gaps, complex intersections, obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, curb ramp reconstructions and snow clearance.
+Through a combination of the Public Works' ADA Transition Plan Update and an upcoming update to Access Minneapolis, the City’s transportation action plan, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
+In particular, through these two planning processes, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public right of way, including sidewalk gaps, complex intersections and obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, and curb ramp reconstructions.